Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 Provide a brief overview of the project, the client (if applicable), and the problem you’re addressing.

 Insights and recommendations are provided on the following key areas:
-- Overall hemodialysis market analysis
+- Overall Hemodialysis Market Analysis:
-- Regional claim comparison
+- Regional Claim Comparison:
 - Hemodialysis Vascular Access Claims Breakdown: Analysis of claims based on types of vascular access for hemodialysis (Arteriovenous (AV) Fistula, Arteriovenous (AV) Graft and Central Venous Catheter (CVC))
-- Provider Type Analysis
+- Provider Type Analysis:

 Example:
 > This project focuses on analyzing customer and sales data for **Elist Electronics**, a global e-commerce company established in 2018.
 The main goal is to evaluate product performance, customer loyalty, and provide recommendations for improving commercial success.